Q: What is gold weight placement in the upper eyelid, and how would I code that procedure?

-A: It is not uncommon for patients diagnosed with lagophthalmos to have a gold weight implanted in the upper eyelid.
+A: It is common for patients diagnosed with lagophthalmos to have a gold weight implanted in the upper eyelid.
 Lagophthalmos is the inability to fully close the upper eyelid and/or poor closure of the upper eyelid.
-This condition is usually secondary to another problem such as Bells Palsy and may occur after a stroke, trauma, bacterial infection, or neurosurgery involving the cranial nerves.
+This condition is usually secondary to another problem, such as Bell’s Palsy and may occur after a stroke, trauma, bacterial infection, or neurosurgery involving the cranial nerves.
 Patients may suffer from severe dryness of the eyes, corneal tears, ulcerations, and decreased vision.

 Otolaryngologists perform gold weight placement in the upper eyelid to correct lagophthalmos, usually after other treatments have been unsuccessful.
-Typically, this outpatient procedure is performed in a hospital operating room or freestanding surgical center.
+This outpatient procedure is typically performed in a hospital operating room, freestanding surgical center, or office setting.
 With the patient under local anesthesia, the surgeon makes a small incision in the upper eyelid above the eyelashes and creates a pouch for the gold weight to sit.
 The implant is then placed in the pocket and secured with sutures.
-The incision is closed and a protective patch covers the area.
+The incision is closed, and a protective patch covers the area.
 The code for billing gold weight placement in the upper eyelid is CPT code 67912, “Correction of lagophthalmos, with implantation of upper eyelid load e.g., (gold weight).”